-The Company measures the cost of employee services received in exchange for carry units based on the fair value of the award at each reporting period.
-The Company uses the Monte Carlo Simulation Method to estimate the fair value of the awards.
-Because the Monte Carlo Simulation Method requires the use of subjective assumptions, changes in these assumptions can materially affect the fair value of the carried interest units granted.
-The time to liquidity event assumption is based on management's judgment.
-The equity volatility assumption is estimated using the historical weekly volatility of publicly traded comparable companies.
-The risk-free rate assumed in valuing the units is based on the U.S. Constant Maturity Treasury Rates for a period matching the expected time to liquidity event.
-The Company's total equity value is estimated by a third party using a range of indicated business enterprise values.
-For the years ended December 31, 2014 and 2013, the Company recognized approximately \$30.7 million and \$15.5 million, respectively, related to the push down of non-cash compensation expense for employees of Cequel.
+The Company measured the cost of employee services received in exchange for carry units based on the fair value of the award at each reporting period.
+The Company used the Monte Carlo Simulation Method to estimate the fair value of the awards.
+Because the Monte Carlo Simulation Method required the use of subjective assumptions, changes in these assumptions could have materially affected the fair value of the carried interest units granted.
+The time to liquidity event assumption was based on management's judgment.
+The equity volatility assumption were estimated using the historical weekly volatility of publicly traded comparable companies.
+The risk-free rate assumed in valuing the units was based on the U.S. Constant Maturity Treasury Rates for a period matching the expected time to liquidity event.
+The Company's total equity value was estimated by a third party using a range of indicated business enterprise values.
+For the years ended December 31, 2015 and 2014, the Company recognized approximately \$287.7 million and \$30.7 million, respectively, related to the push down of non-cash compensation expense for employees of Cequel.